spdobest/Sp-Dagger2/README.md

 The order in which the methods or fields annotated with @Inject are called is not defined by JSR330.
 You cannot assume that the methods or fields are called in the order of their declaration in the class.
 As fields and method parameters are injected after the constructor is called, you cannot use injected member variables in the constructor.

+**Dependency Injection** in build upon the concept of Inversion of Control.
+Which says that a class should get its dependencies from outside.
+In simple words, no class should instantiate another class but should get the instances from a configuration class.It is a technique whereby one object suplies the dependencies of another Object.
+A dependency is an object that can be used .

+An injection is a passing of dependency to a independent object that would use it.

+If a java class creates an instance of another class via the new operator, then it cannot be used and tested independently from that class and is called a hard dependency.

 ### Advantage Of Dagger2
 - increases the possibility of reusing the class and to be able to test them independent of other classes